aleun/azure-docs/articles/iot-develop/quickstart-devkit-stm-b-l475e.md

     > [!NOTE]
     > For detailed setup information about the STM DevKit, see the instructions on the packaging, or see [B-L475E-IOT01A Resources](https://www.st.com/en/evaluation-tools/b-l475e-iot01a.html#resource) or [B-L4S5I-IOT01A Resources](https://www.st.com/en/evaluation-tools/b-l4s5i-iot01a.html#resource).

-1. In File Explorer, find the binary files that you created in the previous section.
+1. In your file manager, find the binary files that you created in the previous section.

 1. Copy the binary file whose file name corresponds to the part number of the STM Devkit you're using.
 For example, if your board part number is **B-L475E-IOT01A1**, copy the binary file named *stm32l475_azure_iot.bin*.

-1. In File Explorer, find the STM Devkit that's connected to your computer.
+1. In your file manager, find the STM Devkit that's connected to your computer.
 The device appears as a drive on your system with the drive label **DIS_L4IOT**.

 1. Paste the binary file into the root folder of the STM Devkit.
 Flashing starts automatically and completes in a few seconds.

     > [!NOTE]
     > During the flashing process, a LED toggles between red and green on the STM DevKit.

-### Confirm device connection details
+### Confirm device connection details using Termite

-You can use the **Termite** app to monitor communication and confirm that your device is set up correctly.
+On Windows, you can use the **Termite** app to monitor communication and confirm that your device is set up correctly.

 1. Start **Termite**.

+    ```shell
+    termite
+    ```

     > [!TIP]
     > If you are unable to connect Termite to your devkit, install the [ST-LINK driver](https://my.st.com/content/ccc/resource/technical/software/driver/files/stsw-link009.zip) and try again.
 See  [Troubleshooting](https://github.com/azure-rtos/getting-started/blob/master/docs/troubleshooting.md) for additional steps.
 1. Select **Settings**.